 - removed restrictions on the use of offshore productivity services and developed specific security and risk assessment guidance for these services.

-Support is also in place for agencies wanting to purchase and use public cloud services.
+Support is also in place for government organisations wanting to purchase and use public cloud services.

 - There is a centre of excellence to network agency practitioners and encourage sharing and reuse of good practice.

-- We have negotiated commercial agreements with cloud providers to enable agencies to access their services with a single price book and standard terms and conditions.
+- We have negotiated commercial agreements with cloud providers to enable government organisations to access their services with a single price book and standard terms and conditions.

-- A marketplace to give agencies access to a catalogue of public cloud services is in development.
+- A marketplace to give government organisations access to a catalogue of public cloud services is in development.

 - reducing costs — public cloud services have very large economies of scale

 - increasing workforce mobility — cloud services can be accessed anywhere there is an internet connection